 you always want to be sure you are making the right decisions for them.

-Examine your financial resources: The retainer for child custody lawyers can vary.
-Incredibly complex cases
+Examine your financial resources: The retainer for lawyers can vary.
+Incredibly complex cases that take

-that take a substantial amount of time will be more costly than a straightforward
+a substantial amount of time will be more costly than straightforward

 The complexity of your case: It is always wise to obtain the legal representation of a child custody